GiovineItalia/Gadfly.jl/doc/scale_y_continuous.md

 # Arguments

   * `minvalue`: Set scale lower bound to be ≤ this value.
+If you need to strictly set plot limits use `Coord.cartesian` instead.
   * `maxvalue`: Set scale lower bound to be ≥ this value.
   * `labels`: Either a `Function` or `nothing`.
 When a function is given, values are formatted using this function.
 The function